phgSW61HS/git-training-bd/3-Docker/2-Basics/Theory/README.md

 ```

 To build an image using the Dockerfile use the tag -f:
->docker build -t xenial -f Dockerfile .
+>docker build -t xenial -f <path_to_your_dockerfile>/Dockerfile .

 ##### RUN #####

 The `RUN` instruction will execute any commands in a new layer on top of the current image and commit the results.
 The resulting committed image will be used for the next step in the Dockerfile and it allow us to recreate an image from any point of the history as in git.
 If you don't want to create a new layer for each of the `RUN` you can us the `\` character to use continue you instruction to a new line.

 ![](../pics/docker_run_back.png)